THE FIFTH CROW FARM TEAM*

 Teresa Kurtak was born to entomologist parents in Cote d’Ivoire, where she spent her early childhood.
 From West Africa she moved to a small town in Eastern Washington, where the family started and ran a cattle ranch and homestead farm for 17 years.
 She studied Sociology and Fine Arts as an undergrad, running an edible landscaping business on the side.
 In 2006 she did the UCSC Farm & Garden Apprenticeship.
 From there she went on to work for the Ecological Farming Association, leaving the position to pursue graduate work with the aim of furthering her interest in food and ag related policy and non-profit work.
 Teresa has a masters in Social Documentary from UCSC, though in between she was side tracked (or perhaps put on track) when she met her now husband, Mike Irving at the Eco-Farm Conference, spending a season running a small farm with him in Santa Cruz.
 Her academic work focused on West African food and its place in food security.
 Though she still would like to dabble in academia at some point, she is thrilled to have found work that allows her love of plants, food, and people to come together.
 Turns out there’s really nothing else that comes close to being as satisfying as being a farmer.
 She and her husband are the proud parents of Charles Oakley Irving, born March 1, 2015 and Eleanor Joyce, born February 23, 2017.

 John Vars is a graduate of Brown University in Geology and Latin American Studies, where through an awareness of environmental and development issues, he developed a profound interest in sustainable agriculture.
 He studied organic farming practices at the UCSC Center for Agroecology and Sustainable Food Systems (CASFS) for two years.
-He managed Green Oaks Creek Farm near Ano Nuevo in 2004 and 2005, where he greatly increased the farm’s production at that time.
+He managed Green Oaks Creek Farm near Ano Nuevo in 2004 and 2005.
 He went on to manage the farm at the Esalen Institute for two seasons, teaching the basics of organic farming to dozens of interns, before starting Fifth Crow Farm.
 John is fluent in Spanish and loves working with the Fifth Crow’s growing crew of Spanish speakers.
 He also enjoys the opportunity to mentor the young people who have come to Fifth Crow Farm in hopes of one day starting their own farm business.
-John and his wife Maggi are having a great time learning to be parents with their baby girl (also born March 1, 2015) Naima Hope Vars.
+John and his wife Maggi are kept busy when not on the farm with their small children; Naima Hope Vars, born March 1, 2015 and Bodhi Isaiah, born May 23, 2018.

 Meet the Crew